|

 0 Comments

+When Ace saw me and heard my voice, as I opened the gate panels for him, he eagerly came to me and re-entered the paddock to reunite with his herd.
+He looked at me and hummed as he re-entered the paddock - I think that was a "thank you."
 I am trying not to be too excited over Baxter's first birthday because he doesn't care.
 But I do.
 While we have been raising alpacas for nearly ten years now, Baxter is our firstborn, and this month marks a milestone for us: we raised our first alpaca from birth to his first birthday.
 I documented his first 24 hours of life as any first-time parent would, and I'm so glad I did.
 As I watched the video again, all the memories and emotions came flooding back from that first experience.
 If you have not seen that video or would like to revisit it, click on the link below.
 Since that day, we have watched Baxter as he had his first encounters with his world. - his herd - his home - how much fun running is - learning to eat hay & grain - playing - dust baths - his first shearing - dirt mounds are awesome - more running - snow - wildlife (turtles, raccoons, woodchucks, wild turkeys, the barn cats) Now that he is almost a year old, he's just about equal to the size of his mom, Summer, and has inherited her personality as well: very easygoing and mellow.
 He seems quite mature as he mingles with his herd day-to-day.
 In their winter pen, there isn't a lot of stimulation for activities but he and his buddy Ace are already starting to wrestle again.
 I'm sure that once their coats are off after shearing and the herd is out in the pasture again, there will be more fun runs.
 Spring is officially here, and boy, does that feel good!
 As New Englanders, we know that spring snow is always a possibility, but we take confidence that it won't stay long and there is evidence already that the worst of winter is behind us.
 As winter slowly fades and snow melts, this is the window of time we all have to traverse before spring really takes hold: mud & muck.
 It's a dreary season on the farm before it starts looking its best: - the pasture is still dormant - the trees are still bare - debris hidden by snow is now visible - the ground is soft & squishy - mud puddles We don the work gloves and muck boots and begin the process of grooming what Mother Nature and the alpacas have strewn everywhere. - scattered straw will be raked - fallen branches cleaned up - dead trees laid to rest - plant beds prepared - damaged fence & shelters repaired - a new birdhouse will be hung Over the course of the next several weeks, we will take down the weather barriers from the alpacas' barn and the chicken coop, and prepare the pasture for the alpacas' eventual release from their winter confinement and into a lush field of green grasses.
 The alpacas are good sports about being penned up for the winter, but we see them already longing to be out in the field grazing to their hearts' content.
 Just a couple more months to go.
 Softest bed Ever!

 The birds are singing their spring songs, which means they are already house hunting or meeting with their architects to build their nests this spring.
 This is a good time to get them a housewarming gift so they are ready to move in.
 Alpaca bird nest fluff is a songbird's favorite fiber to lay their eggs in and keep their babies warm.
 Simply hang it where the birds will see it.
 A great gift for the bird lover in your life.
 Is it me or has February been a strange month of weather?
 In our part of New Hampshire, most of the month has been dry with mild temperatures in the 40's, and a couple of times we reached the mid 50's.
 The alpacas, now in their thick winter coats, take the warmer days in stride and seek the shade of the barn and their outdoor shelter -- they especially enjoy the latter since we've lifted the wind panel to allow the breeze to pass through.
 Lifting the wind panel also allows more light to the shelter, and (amusingly) the alpacas immediately took advantage of having another way to access their hayracks.
 Thea and Ace enjoying the brighter space, shade, and cool breeze blowing through the shelter But as I write this, Old Man Winter seems to have realized that Spring is coming soon and has decided that he's been delinquent in dumping snow on us this season.
 Next week's weather report shows a lot of snow activity.
 Hopefully, this will be winter's last hurrah this season! (fingers crossed) The herd won't be bothered at all by the change in weather or the snow because, heck, they are dressed for it.
 Since the alpacas have the freedom to go in and out of the barn and shelter at will, some prefer to be inside and some prefer to be outside and coated in a blanket of white.
 If you are wondering why they would choose to be outside in the snow and cold, it's because alpacas' coats are made of individual hollow fibers that trap and hold heat that becomes a warm and protective layer to their bodies.
 So just because you see a layer of snow on their backs doesn't mean that the cold is penetrating through their coats and down to their skin; in fact, much like a house with snow on the roof is an indicator that the home is well insulated, the same is true for an alpaca with snow on their backs.
 This feature is just one of the primary reasons why people love wearing alpaca.
 Works in progressThese cold winter days are the only time I don't feel guilty for spending my time indoors.
 Is this true for you too?
 It gives me a great opportunity to work on a handful of projects.
 Currently, I have tufts of Stormy's fiber waiting to be hand-felted into dryer balls.
 There is a scarf on my weaving loom that I am designing.
 I have three hats that I just completed that are in the final stages of blocking.
 I also have several bags of raw fiber in the barn that still need to be skirted, graded, and sorted for processing for the fiber mill to make into yarn and batting.
 These projects are so therapeutic, enjoyable, beautiful, and satisfying to make -- especially when I know which individual alpaca(s) contributed to the construction of each finished piece.
 And I love seeing a person's face light up when they discover that the hat they just bought came from Summer, Raspberry, Thea or one of the other alpacas' yarn. farm tours are back!It's finally here!
 Opening day for 2023 farm tours begins on March 11.
 Come alone or bring a friend or two or three or eight.